 For the years ended December 31, 2023, 2022 and 2021, we recorded \$180.7 million, \$105.7 million and \$25.8 million of revenue from the transfer of intellectual property and other, respectively.
 For the years ended December 31, 2023, and 2022, revenue from transfer of intellectual property and other principally reflects \$90.0 million from Pfizer triggered by the FDA approval of NGENLA (Somatrogon), and in 2022, an \$85.0 million regulatory milestone payments based on the commencement of sales from NGENLA (Somatrogon) in Europe and Japan, as well as gross profit share and royalty payments for both NGENLA (Somatrogon) and Pfizer's Genotropin® (Somatropin) of \$22.6 million and \$4.4 million, respectively, for the years ended December 31, 2023, and 2022.
 For the years ended December 31, 2023, 2022, and 2021, revenue from transfer of intellectual property and other principally reflects \$4.1 million, \$9.3 million and \$10.8 million, respectively, of revenue related to the Pfizer Transaction (as defined below).
-For the year ended December 31, 2023, revenue from transfer of intellectual property and other included \$50.0 million from Merck in consideration for the rights granted to Merck under the Merck Agreement (as defined below), \$7.0 million from VFMCRP (as defined below) triggered by the German price approval for Rayaldee and \$2.5 million from Nicoya tied to the Nicoya's submission of the investigational new drug application to China's Center for Drug Evaluation.
-For the year ended December 31, 2022, revenue from transfer of intellectual property and other principally included \$1.0 million related to the agreement.
-For the year endedDecember 31, 2021, revenue from transfer of intellectual property and other principally included \$1.0 million related to the LeaderMed joint venture (as defined below), \$4.9 million related to the CAMP4 Agreement (as defined below) and a \$5.0 million non-refundable upfront payment received under the Nicoya Agreement (as defined below).
+For the year ended December 31, 2023, revenue from transfer of intellectual property and other included \$50.0 million from Merck in consideration for the rights granted to Merck under the Merck Agreement (as defined below), \$7.0 million from VFMCRP (as defined below) triggered by the German price approval for Ravaldee and \$2.5 million from Nicoya due to Nicoya's submission of the investigational new drug application to China's Center for Drug Evaluation.
+For the year ended December 31, 2022, revenue from transfer of intellectual property and other included \$3.0 million related to a sales milestone pursuant to the VFMCRP Agreement, and \$2.5 million from Nicova tied to the first anniversary of the effective date of the agreement.
+For the year ended December 31, 2021, revenue from transfer of intellectual property and other principally included \$1.0 million related to the LeaderMed joint venture (as defined below), \$4.9 million related to the CAMP4 Agreement (as defined below) and a \$5.0 million non-refundable upfront payment received under the Nicoya Agreement (as defined below).